parvatkhattak/Eco-reward/README.md

 # 🌱 EcoReward — Turn Waste into worth

-A waste-pickup rewards platform that turns biodegradable waste into eco points.
+A waste pickup rewards platform that turns biodegradable waste into eco points.
 Households, restaurants, hotels, temples, and flower shops schedule doorstep pickups; collectors run routes with live tracking + QR verification; the city admin monitors everything from an operations panel.

 Built with **React 19 + Vite + Tailwind CSS v4 + Supabase** (with a full offline demo mode — no backend needed to try it).